-- Other injuries: Other injuries related to auto accidents include facial injuries, internal injuries and psychological injuries.
+- Other injuries – Other common injuries related to motor vehicle accidents include facial lacerations and internal organ damage.

-Treatment options depend on the extent of injury and may include:
+Treatment options will depend entirely on the severity of the injuries and may include:

 Work Related Injuries